redhat-na-ssa/demo-ibm-spyre/README.md

 NOTE: Reload the page in your browser if you do not see the icon after installing the operator.

+### Mannual Installation
+If you do not wish to use the 'Quick Start', you may mannually perform the demo installation steps using the following instructions.

 ### Quick Start